 What Does Certified Organic Mean?

-The green, brown, and white USDA Organic seal is such a simple little image, but it holds so much meaning when it comes to organic food and farming—more than most people are aware!
+The green, brown and white U.S. Department of Agriculture Organic seal is such a simple little image, but it holds so much meaning when it comes to organic food and farming — more than most people are aware!

 But have you ever wondered what else goes into organic and why it matters to you?
 Let’s dig a little deeper.